edouard-gv/tdd-with-excel-kata/README.md

 # tdd-with-excel-kata
-## Goal of the session / Ice braking
+## Goal of the session / Ice breaking
-Allow people not familiar with TDD but somehow familiar with excel to understand the concept of TDD and some other software craftership practices.
+Allow people not familiar with TDD but somewhat familiar with excel to understand the concept of TDD and some other software crafting practices.

 - What is your level in TDD (0-5) and in Excel (0-5)?